andrewmmc/lazysend-react-native/README.md

-# Add9u for WhatsApp: React Native version for iOS
+# LazySend in React Native version

 > It is so stupid that I have to add a new person every time to phone book because I want to send a WhatsApp message to him/her.
 >